course-details-portlet

 General competence

-• The candidate has a good analytic understanding of machine vision and of the collaboration between machine vision and other systems in robotics.
+• The candidate has a good analytic understanding of machine vision, and the relationship between different approach to machine vision, and the collaboration between machine vision and other systems in robotics.

 • The candidate can exploit the connection between theory and application for presenting and discussing engineering problems and solutions.